BANKEX/plasma-research/docs/block-structure.md

 Block header:
 - TODO: we can't encode uint256 in JSON directly.
 What encoding we are going to use here base64?
 - TODO: the same for signature
+MetaInfo: rootMerkleHash (uint256, based on keccak256) was removed by @EnoRage
 ```
 {
 	blockNumber (uint32),
 	previousBlockHash (uint256),
 	merkleRoot (uint256),
 	signature (65 bytes secp256k1),
-	rootMerkleHash (uint256, based on keccak256)
 	transactions: Array<Transaction>
 }
 ```